 With the initiation of the Metro work construction, the region has already witnessed significant real estate activity with projects of major developers coming up in the region.

 According to research of Vestian Global Workplace Services, this region currently supports a capital value for Grade A apartments in the range of Rs 2,800-5,000 per sqft.
-“Real estate activity is likely to be accentuated with more developments likely to come up as well as existing projects likely to witness a sharp rise in their prices”, says Shrinivas Rao, CEO – Asia Pacific, Vestian Global Workplace Services.
-Reduction in travel time

 The Green Line consists of 24 stations from Hesaraghatta Cross to Puttenahalli Terminal.
 Although, currently 10 stations are operational on this line, it cuts through the heart of the city connecting the peripheral suburbs of the northern extreme to the southern limits of the city.
 The biggest advantage with the Metro network becoming operational is reduction in the travel time as well as cost of commuting.